 The chili can get your Dutch oven a bit messy, so we always use a liner.

-We always have Charley Bread alongside this chili.
+We like to have Charley Bread alongside this chili.
 It’s a cross between a corn pudding and cornbread that you bake in a camp Dutch oven.
 We found the recipe in Lodge’s Camp Dutch Oven Cooking 101.

 You can make the chili in a larger camp Dutch oven than we call for, just adjust the number of coals you use on the top and bottom to keep the temperature at 350◦.
 If you haven’t ever used a camp Dutch oven before, we have some guidance to help get you started.

 If you aren’t camping any time soon but want to make this chili, you can also cook it in a large Dutch oven on your stove top.

 - 1/2 teaspoon garlic powder